Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Proposed Method

-There are two variants of the proposed EMA-Net architecture.
-The first variant makes initial predictions using a single feature scale (SS) and the other using multiple feature scales (MS).
-The latter is illustrated in Figure~\ref{fig:emanet_ms}, which is used to compete with multi-scale multi-modal distillation methods like MTI-Net~\cite{vandenhende2020mti}.
-However, our model is more efficient and scalable as we only need a single distillation module (i.e. CTAL) rather than having one module for every scale.
+\s{~\cref{fig:emanet_ms} is an overview of the general task-prediction distillation framework we propose.
+Using a single scale feature extractor, there would only be an input, a backbone (feature extractor), the initial predictions, a cross-task distillation module, and then the final predictions.
+However, more recent works have shown the benefits of multi-scale processing~\cite{vandenhende2020mti}; which uses a multi-scale backbone and introduces a cross-scale distillation step.
+Consequently, we will experiment with two variants of the task-prediction distillation framework.
+The first variant performs cross-scale fusion after the feature extractor and makes initial predictions using a single feature scale (SS), while the other makes initial predictions at multiple feature scales (MS) and performs cross-scale fusion afterwards.\s{You may call them CTALss and CTALms -- you may even refer to them in the introduction section when introducing the ms version. } The latter is illustrated in~\cref{fig:emanet_ms}, which is used to compare with multi-scale distillation methods like MTI-Net~\cite{vandenhende2020mti}.
+However, our model is more efficient and scalable as we only need a single cross-task distillation module (i.e. CTAL) rather than having one module for every scale.
 We accomplish this by combining the initial prediction features from each scale with the cross-scale fusion (CSF) blocks prior to performing task prediction distillation in CTAL.
-For cross-scale fusion, we follow the same procedure as~\cite{vandenhende2020mti}, which involves up-sampling all features to the 1/4 input scale, concatenating them along the channel dimension, and combining them through a convolutional block.
-For comparison with other methods that operate on a single feature scale, we perform the same cross-scale fusion on the multi-scale features generated by the shared encoder and generate only a single set of initial predictions.
+For cross-scale fusion using CNN backbones, we follow the same procedure as~\cite{vandenhende2020mti}, which involves up-sampling all features to the 1/4 input scale, concatenating them along the channel dimension, and combining them through a convolutional block.
+For comparison with other methods that operate on a single feature scale, we perform the same cross-scale fusion on the multi-scale features generated by the shared encoder and generate only a single set of initial predictions.}